 - German Club works to connect students of all levels with a passion for German language and culture to opportunities for language practice, cultural events, and networking!
-This semester, our events have been adjusted to allow for fully remote participation, and we encourage you to come to as many or few as you would like!
-In addition to virtual Stammtisch (German conversation table), we will offer online game nights where you can win German Club swag, virtual German cook-alongs, tutoring, and more.
-Additionally, 101-232 students can make up absences by participating in German Club events.
-E-mail the German Club E-Board at firstname.lastname@example.org for more information and follow @umichgerman on Instagram to see what we are up to!
+Come to as many or few events as you would like!
+German 101-232 students can make up absences by participating in German Club events.
+E-mail the German Club E-Board at firstname.lastname@example.org for more information and follow @umichgerman on Instagram to see what the club is up to!

 - Look for a sign-in sheet at these events.
 The facilitator will inform me that you were there.
 You can make up 2 “A&P Tally” points by attending (for the full hour).

 - My office hours: Please take advantage of this resource – don’t be shy!!